huggingface/community-events/huggan/README.md

 reloaded = from_pretrained_keras("huggan/my-cool-model")
 ```

-Models can be either trained by you, or ones that are available you’d like to share with the community.
-If you didn’t train the model yourself, be sure to both credit the original authors and include the associated license in your model card!
-Here is an [example model repo](https://huggingface.co/merve/anime-faces-generator).

-Model repositories are expected to have a full model card 🃏 that includes:
+These methods are available in the [`huggingface_hub` library](https://github.com/huggingface/huggingface_hub), which comes pre-installed if you install `datasets` (or `transformers`) in your environment.
+Note that the `push_to_hub_keras` method supports pushing several models (such as a generator and discriminator) to the same repo, as illustrated [here](https://github.com/huggingface/huggingface_hub/issues/533#issuecomment-1058093158).

+#### 2.3 Model cards

+When uploading a model to the hub, it's important to include a so-called [model card](https://huggingface.co/course/chapter4/4?fw=pt) with it.
+This is just a README (in Markdown) 🃏 that includes:
 - license,
 - task,
 - dataset metadata,